kubakorecek/FIT-PA1/README.md

 # FIT-PA1
-The programing and algorithm subject I am atending at University.
+The programing and algorithm subject I am attending at University.